 AMYPAD selects and follows up a memory clinic population investigated for memory complaints or possible AD.
 Patients with subjective cognitive decline (SCD), mild cognitive impairment (MCI) and dementia possibly due to AD but with unclear aetiology are studied to estimate the impact of β-amyloid imaging on change of diagnosis, diagnostic confidence, treatment decisions, and management changes.

-This work stream in AMYPAD is ultimately tasked with ensuring efficiencies in delivering the interaction with the EPAD Programme and other deep phenotyped European cohorts of cognitively unimpaired participants (ECCU).
-PET-Amyloid imaging up to 2000 subjects enrolled in the EPAD LCS or other non EPAD cohorts are undertaken.
-A sub-population of these subjects will have a repeat PET Amyloid scan conducted 1-2 years later.
-The PET-Amyloid imaging represents an additional important biomarker amongst a multitude of cognitive, imaging and CSF biomarkers already performed in the EPAD LCS and in the remaining ECCUs.
+This work stream in AMYPAD is ultimately tasked with ensuring efficiencies in delivering the interaction with the EPAD Programme and other deep phenotyped European cohorts of cognitively unimpaired participants, now including EMIF-AD, ALFA+, FACEHBI, Microbiota, FPACK, and UCL-cohort.
+Amyloid PET imaging will be collected and prospectively performed in up to 2000 subjects enrolled in one of the parent cohorts.
+A sub-population of these subjects will have a repeat amyloid PET scan conducted at least 1 year after the previous scan.
+The amyloid PET scan represents an additional important biomarker amongst a multitude of cognitive, imaging and CSF biomarkers already performed in the parent cohorts.

-To focus on understanding natural history of AD, defining the window for intervention and trial-readiness population in conjunction with EPAD Longitudinal Cohort Study and other similar European Cohorts.
+Further unravel the natural history of AD, defining the window for intervention and trial-readiness population in conjunction with a range of European Cohorts.

 This unit is focusing on the full quantitative data generated in AMYPAD to go beyond the analyses planned in the diagnostic and prognostic studies that both focus on global amyloid status as a dichotomous measure.